Mushir-Ali/ClientDriven/README.md

 - Admin privileges can only be assigned directly through the database.

+- one such account for use is admin@gmail.com with password (123456).
+Only for testing purposes.

 - No frontend or API method exists to change a user’s role to admin.

 - Admin can delete and edit anyone's tasks, on the other hand user can only update/modify his own tasks.
 He can't delete tasks as for the case of admin.